kaust-rccl/ibex-miniconda-install/README.md

 conda config --set auto_activate_base false
 ```

+If you are still a little unsure about the whole process, we have created a tutorial on our
-We have created a video on our YouTube channel that walks you through the above steps in detail.
+YouTube channel that will walk you through the above steps in detail.

 [![](http://img.youtube.com/vi/X-W7aVXH3_w/0.jpg)](http://www.youtube.com/watch?v=X-W7aVXH3_w "How to install Miniconda3 into your Ibex home directory")